duneanalytics/docs/docs/api/faq.md

 Datapoints = max(rows*columns, ceil(totalbytes/100))

-#### Do I get charged datapoints for every result read?

-We charge the data points in the result for the 1st read result of every distinct query execution and every subsequent 100th read per billing cycle.

 #### Any other questions?

 💭 If you have any questions or feedback, please reach out to our #[dune-api](https://discord.com/channels/757637422384283659/1019910980634939433) Discord channel or [api-feedback@dune.com](mailto:api-feedback@dune.com)!